Soka457han/AlphaAgent/README.md

 **Intelligence Layer — LLM-powered**
 After every signal fires, the AI Brain writes a natural-language reasoning log explaining why the agent entered.
 It reads live market sentiment from headlines to contextualise the regime.
 After every closed position, it writes a post-mortem identifying what it would change next time.

-This separation is intentional — deterministic rules provide reproducible, auditable signals; the LLM provides the interpretability and self-improvement loop that a static bot cannot.
+This separation is intentional, deterministic rules provide reproducible, auditable signals; the LLM provides the interpretability and self improvement loop that a static bot cannot.
 The backtest reflects the signal layer; the AI layer is visible in the live demo.

 ---